 The most impressive (yes, this is anecdotal, but still) experience was a three-way call between my client, myself and WP Engine during my client’s transition to HTTPS / SSL.
 The rep was not only able to get on (and stay on) the phone, but he was able to adeptly help us “flip the switch” quickly in addition to taking care of several issues (ie, uploading a non-HTTP sitemap and fixing insecure image links) within WordPress for us.

 I’m sure that WP Engine still has support issues – especially because their custom platform puts a lot of pressure on fast, accessible support (as I’ll show in the disadvantages).
 But they seem to know that support is core to their value and do make the needed investment.

-WordPress now powers over a quarter of the entire Internet.
+WordPress now powers over a third of the entire Internet.
 That means that it is a prime target for hackers & malware distributors.

 But there is nothing inherently insecure about WordPress that is not an issue with all software.
 WordPress has the upside of being open-source with a very large community releasing updates & testing vulnerabilities.

 If you run your own WordPress install, the security basics are fairly straightforward –

 - Keep your install & all your plugins updated

 - Run a security plugin to lock down the most common brute force attacks

 - Keep a backup for when things go wrong

 You’ll notice that even though security on WordPress is straightforward – the responsibility is still on you to keep things secure.
 Just like having a deadbolt does nothing if you don’t lock it – keeping your website secure is still ultimately on you.